 Phone: +44 (0) 20 7404 7000 |

-Chambers represent members of the armed forces or civilians in Inquests whether the personnel are Interested Parties or family members.
-Members of Chambers will take instructions from solicitors or directly.
-Recent inquests include:
+Our barristers represent members of the armed forces or civilians in Inquests, whether the personnel are Interested Parties or family members.

 1982